How often do you fail at something important, and get a second chance?

 We didn’t socialise much

-As the date for our first recording session got closer, I got more nervous.
-I was privately considering if I should attempt to get out of it – rather than how I was going to help to win it.
-Of course anyone can lose, but it’s the fear of losing really, really badly, of being an embarrassment.
+As the date of our first recording session got closer, I got more nervous.
+I was privately considering if I should attempt to get out of it, rather than how I was going to help to win it.
+Of course anyone can lose a game, but it’s the fear of losing really, really badly, of being an embarrassment.
 And you are representing a world-class institution – one that had “The World’s Knowledge” as its pretentious catchphrase.
 That is real pressure.
 But the things that cause you most worry are the things that will give you most satisfaction (provided you succeed, of course).
-I do get nervous but over the years I have discovered that I am actually a very competitive person, even if I don’t give that impression.
+I do get nervous but over the years I have discovered that I am actually a very competitive person, even if I don’t like to give that impression.

 People I hadn’t seen for many years saw the programme and got in touch.
 We received congratulations and warm wishes from our colleagues, but “senior management” still seemed wary.
-But perhaps it was as well that they left us to get on with it.
+Perhaps it was as well that they left us to get on with it.

 By the time we got to the final against Oxford University Press, I had got over my stage fright.
 I answered the first two starters and we never once lost the lead.
 When there was just a minute to go I realised we were so far ahead that we could not lose.
 A moment to savour.
 We are the champions, my friends.

 Once again we had to keep it quiet, and the programme was not broadcast until September 2004, three months after it was recorded and 20 years after my appearance for Queen’s.
 Our colleagues packed out the British Library Auditorium to watch it “live”.
 Almost nobody knew the result in advance.
 Wild cheering throughout.
 The CEO couldn’t stop talking about it and we featured in the annual report.